hexbus/ubergrom/docs/01-burning-prebuilt-images.md

 >1E000–>1FFFF     8 KiB: UberGROM firmware / boot section
 ```

-This is why a **128 KiB** file contains both cartridge GROM content and Tursi's UberGROM firmware.
+This is why a **128 KiB** file can still contain both cartridge GROM content and Tursi's UberGROM firmware.

 The separate 4 KiB EEPROM stores mapping/configuration and can also store application data such as settings or high scores.

 ## 4. ATmega1284P fuse settings

-### Recommended setting for newly programmed boards
+### Recommended ATmega1284P setting

-Tursi recommends keeping brown-out detection enabled on this 5 V TI cartridge design so the AVR does not begin executing while an aging or slow-rising TI power supply is still below a stable operating voltage.

-For the ATmega1284P, his recommended setting is:
+For newly programmed ATmega1284P devices, use Tursi's recommended setting:

 | Fuse | Byte |
 |---|---:|